borjarog/valencia-housing-visualization/README.md

 ## 🧾 Main Insights
 - **Central premium**: central neighborhoods are the most expensive and oldest.
-- **Quality paradox**: properties with higher cadastral quality (lower numeric value) tend to be more expensive.
 - **Transport effect**: prices increase near metro stations and the city center.
 - **Clustering**: neighborhoods can be grouped into **exclusive, emerging, and economic** zones.